Ciprianalujan/Best-States/README.md

 ## Note
-The lower the score of each category, the more this factor was favored between states The higher the score, the more residents were not pleased with this factor.
+The lower the score of each category, the more this factor was favored between states.

+The higher the score, the more residents were not pleased with this factor.

 ## Sources
 World Population Review
 https://worldpopulationreview.com/state-rankings/states-with-lowest-cost-of-living

 U.S. News
 https://www.usnews.com/news/best-states/rankings-index